jmrodriguez1228/github-first-repo/README.md

 # hello-world
 this repository is due to the github tutorial

-tutorial to make and commit changes
+tutorial for new branch, commits, pull requests and merges